Elius Muhimbise has a dream:

 A Quality Education

-Just attending school is not enough – having access to good quality learning experiences is the key contributor to future success in life.
+Just attending school is not enough – having access to good quality learning experiences is a key contributor to future success in life.
 To help their pupils fulfil their educational potential, schools need to provide:

 - Well trained and motivated teachers